AherRahul/portfolio-v1/content/articles/03-data-structure/data-structure-0-2.md

 ![image.png](https://res.cloudinary.com/duojkrgue/image/upload/v1758777256/Portfolio/dsa/Data_Structure_and_algorithms_xibaur.png)

+Problem - Loops - 1
+---------------------------------------------------

-Problem: 1.
+### Problem: 1.
 Print All Even Numbers from an Array
----------------------------------------------------

 ### Problem Statement
 Write a program to print all even numbers from an array.